pettern11/matprat/README.md

 In the database for the application, Copy the `database.sql` file and run the mysql queries.

-Head into the test database and copy the `testdatabase.sql` file located in `server/test` and run the mysql queries.
+Head into the test database and Copy the `testdatabase.sql` file located in `server/test` and run the mysql queries.